rbtylee/tutorial-jsonc/tutorial/list.md

 ## Looping Through an Array

 Recall the function _*doarray*_ in program [_*json-parse07.c*_](https://github.com/rbtylee/tutorial-jsonc/blob/master/src/json-parse07.c).
-Note this function loops thru the given JSON array in the same fashion as one loops thru a C array.
+Note this function loops through the given JSON array in the same fashion as one loops thru a C array.

 To illustrate in slightly simpler code, [_*json-array02.c*_](https://github.com/rbtylee/tutorial-jsonc/blob/master/src/json-array02.c):